Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

     - I’m worried and my work is beginning to suffer.
     - It **suffers from** the objection.

+## System

+- **Mountain system**

 ## Temptation

 - A strong desire to do something
     - There might be a **temptation to** cheat if students sit too close together.

+## Tense

+- A situation in which you feel very anxious and worried (something bad might be happen)
+    - Marion spoke, eager to break the silenece.
+- Feel worried and uncomfortable
+    - Is anything wrong?
+You look a little tense.

 ## Tendency

 - To be likely to do or become something
-    - Greg’s **tendency to be** critical made him unpopular with his co-workers.
+    - Greg’s **tendency to** be ****critical made him unpopular with his co-workers.
     - Some people may inherit a **tendency to** alcoholism.
 - A General change
     - There is an increasing **tendency for** women to have children later in life.